Guide to IRS mileage log requirements

 straight to your inbox

-Below, we take a closer look at why you should be tracking your mileage and what the IRS requires from a mileage log.
-We also outline the process of creating a mileage log and offer advice on how to automate the process.
+In this article, we take a closer look at why you need to track your business mileage and the IRS requirements for a compliant mileage log.
+We also outline the process of creating a mileage log and offer advice on streamlining and automating the process.

-If you use your vehicle for business purposes—for example, to visit a customer, purchase business supplies, move equipment, or attend a business meeting—you can deduct costs related to that business travel from your income taxes.
+Let’s say you need to visit a customer or a supplier.
+Or you need to purchase business supplies, move equipment, or attend a business meeting.
+If you’re using your personal vehicle for these kinds of business purchases, you can deduct business travel costs from your income taxes.
 This is also true if you reimburse employees for the business use of their personal vehicles.

 The standard mileage rate is the specific dollar amount the IRS allows businesses to deduct from their taxable income for each business mile driven.
 The IRS sets the rate annually.
-For the 2024 tax year, the standard mileage rate is 67 cents per business mile.
+For the 2025 tax year, the IRS standard mileage rate is 70 cents per business mile.

-To make a claim using the standard mileage rate, you’ll need to know the total number of business miles driven—making a mileage log a necessity.
-For example, if you and your employees drove a total of 15,000 business miles during the year, you would multiply 15,000 by $0.67 to calculate your mileage deduction: $10,050.
+To make a claim using the standard mileage rate, you need to know the total number of business miles driven—making a mileage log a necessity.
+So, if you and your employees drove a total of 15,000 business miles during the year, you would multiply 15,000 by $0.70 to calculate your mileage deduction: $10,500.

-To calculate this percentage, you’ll need to know the total number of miles you drove during the year, as well as the number of miles you drove for business.
-Then, you’ll divide the business mileage by the total mileage.
+To calculate this percentage, you need to know the total number of miles driven during the year, as well as the number of miles driven for business.
+And then, you divide the business mileage by the total mileage.

 - Total annual mileage: How many miles you drove the vehicle over the course of the year for both business and personal use

-- Annual business mileage: How many miles you drove the vehicle for business use
+- Annual business mileage: How many total miles you drove in the vehicle for business use specifically

 - Date of use: On which days you used the vehicle for business travel

-While not strictly required, supporting evidence of the business travel, such as communications or receipts, can be helpful if your business ever gets audited.
+Supporting evidence of the business travel, like communications or related expense receipts, isn’t strictly required, but can be helpful if you ever gets audited.

 How to create a business mileage log

 Whether you choose to claim your deduction using the standard mileage rate or actual expenses method, you should note your vehicle’s mileage at the beginning and end of each year.
-Then, you should capture the following information for each business trip:
+And then, you should capture the following information for each business trip:

 - Date of business travel: The date on which the travel took place